ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 use cases.
 The only requirement is that the variant and version bits MUST be set as defined in {{variant_field}} and {{version_field}}.
-UUIDv8's uniqueness will be implementation-specific and SHOULD NOT be assumed.
+UUIDv8's uniqueness will be implementation-specific and MUST NOT be assumed.

 The only explicitly defined bits are the Version and Variant leaving 122 bits